Draft Short-Term Dwelling Rental and Bed & Breakfast Land Use Code Language and Associated Licensing Ordinance as of August 26, 2020

 Virtual Open House, September 17, 2020

 A Virtual Open House was held on Thursday September 17, 2020.
 For those unable to attend, feel free to view the recording of the open house or view the presentation materials.
-This presentation will review the proposed language for the Short-Term Dwelling Rental and Bed & Breakfast Land Use Code update along with the associated Licensing Ordinance.
+This presentation reviewed the proposed language for the Short-Term Dwelling Rental and Bed & Breakfast Land Use Code update along with the associated Licensing Ordinance.
 Throughout the presentation, we had polling questions for attendees.
 View the polling results.
 We also had two small group sessions following the virtual open house.
 View the recording from small group number 1 and small group number 2.

 Virtual Open House, July 30, 2020